bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/datasheet-global-configurations/docs.md

 ![](Screenshot%202020-10-28%20at%2012.14.25%20PM.png)
 **Note** List page containing two or more than two categories will show only **Filterable global specifications** and Category list page will show global and category specific(core+variants) specifications.
 If all options are disabled then all will show.

 **Datasheet Default Sorting:** We can choose Default Sorting for list page datasheet from available options.
+These options also include Specifications.
 ![](Screenshot%202020-10-28%20at%2012.16.15%20PM.png)

 **Datasheet Sorting Direction:** We can choose sorting direction (ascending/discending).